Rugby as it should be, since 1976

 The Maggot Bus

 One tradition the Maggots have kept throughout history is the Maggot Bus, our clubhouse on wheels.
-We're currently driving the third incarnation, rolling in style, comfort and luxury to away matches.
-The Bus also provides for inexpensive rugby tours, such as recent trips to the Arizona desert and to the California coast.
+We're currently driving the fifth incarnation of the Maggot bus.
+The latest version was bought in 2009.
+This is the epitome of rolling in style, comfort and luxury to away matches.
+The Bus also provides for inexpensive rugby tours, such as recent trips to the Arizona desert, the California coast, and Colorado Mountain towns.
 After former lives as a school bus and a forest circus bus, the Bus has been modified for the unique Maggot lifestyle, allowing the mayhem and camaraderie that have built the club into a closely-knit brotherhood.

 The last ten feet of seats were ripped out and replaced by the elevated, carpeted Pit, a favored lounging site for non-rookies.
 There's a card room mid-way back, for games of "oh hell" during those interminable voyages to Billings and a funnel up front so we never have to stop except for beer, gas, and breakdowns (not necessarily in that order).
 Grafitti, stickers and old food cover the ceiling and walls, while duct tape patches the windows broken out during the sometimes devastating Pit brawls.
 Night-time, and the Bus becomes the Great Green Hotel, as the Pit rapidly fills with sleeping Maggots, while others stretch out on Bus boards laid across the aisle.